lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 Taking place at the rapidly growing and flourishing local game store (LGS) [CentrumMTG](https://www.centrum-mtg.com.pl/), Warsaw Eternal Challenge managed to gather 40 Premodern and 29 Legacy players.
 These numbers, at least according to the shared gut feeling of many, are only to keep growing, perhaps even to double in the not-so-distant future.

 ![jezierski-vs-struzyna_z](/assets/warsaw-eternal-challenge-report/img/jezierski-vs-struzyna_z.JPG){: width="835" height="730" .w-75 }
-_Grzegorz "Dauthi" Jezierski (left), piloting BG Shallow Grave, facing Ziemowit Strużyna (right) piloting Red Painter_
+_Grzegorz "Dauthi" Jezierski (left), piloting GB Shallow Grave, facing Ziemowit Strużyna (right) piloting Red Painter_

 From here on, I'll focus only on the Legacy tournament.